 Shoulder dislocations can damage any of the above components leading to a decrease in activity, and resulting in chronic instability.

-- Regaining strength and control of the shoulder blade in order to achieve an optimal resting position of the scapula.
+- Regain strength and control of the shoulder blade in order to achieve an optimal resting position.

 - Restore functional strength of the rotator cuff.